Michieljoris/bootstrapjs/README.markdown

 If you've called your global function define, calling it will define a module.
 What define expects is an object with the following optional members:

 * tag: string to differentiate between multiple modules in a file.
 Without this tag a module is stored in a namespace that matches the path of the file the module is defined in.
 With a tag the module is assigned to the namespace as a member.
-That means it will become part of the api of any modules defined in this file that don't have a tag.
+That means it will become part of the api of the module defined in this file that doesn't have a tag.
+No tag defaults to an empty string.
+If multiple modules are defined with the same tag, the last one will be the one that defines the module.

 * load: array of strings, these dependencies are loaded before any callbacks are called.